-In addition to improving my kicks, all of the leg work has also improved my stances, a key aspect of the martial arts.
-The stronger your stance, the less likely you are to be taken down.
+In addition to improving your kicks, all of the leg work can also improve your stances, a key aspect of the martial arts.

 #3 Improved Agility

-While all the leg work has improved my kicks and my stances, crossfit also embraces working out the shoulders and the abdominals.
-Pull ups (and muscle ups if you are a beast), push presses, clean and presses, and a variety of other exercises work the shoulders, while toes-to-bar is usually the ab workout of choice (hanging from the pull up bar and bringing your toes up to it).
+While all the leg work can improve your kicks and your stances, CrossFit also embraces working out the shoulders and the abs.
+Pull-ups, muscle-ups, push presses, clean and presses, and a variety of other exercises work the shoulders, while toes-to-bar is usually the ab workout of choice.

-Guess what happens when hanging from a pull up bar becomes your preferred method of hanging out?
+Guess what happens when you hang from a pull-up bar?
 Your upper body becomes more agile.
-As an additional bonus, this also makes various locks involving your arms significantly easier to do.
+As an additional bonus, this also makes various locks involving your arms significantly easier to pull off.

-Being that you are improving your strength in basically every part of your body, it should come as no surprise that another positive result of crossfit training is that your blocks become stronger.
+Being that you are improving your strength in basically every part of your body, it should come as no surprise that another positive result of CrossFit training is that your defense becomes stronger.

 #5 Improved Endurance

-You will always leave a crossfit workout exhausted and completely drenched in sweat.
-You will always enter the next workout ready to better your time, improve on a lift, or finally get that muscle up.
+You will always leave a CrossFit workout exhausted and drenched in sweat.
+You will always enter the next workout ready to better your time, improve on a lift, or finally get that muscle-up.

-Because the rest of life moves at a much slower pace than a crossfit WOD (workout of the day), attempting and achieving these physical goals leads to a skyrocketing of one’s endurance level.
+Because the rest of life moves at a much slower pace than a CrossFit Workout Of The Day, attempting and achieving these physical goals leads to skyrocketing endurance levels.